kichong/teammapper/README.md

 # Mindmapper

 Make your own mindmaps.
-An expriment coding with A.I.
+An experiment coding with A.I.

 ## Acknowledgements